ApexDevelops/FloatingText/README.md

 # FloatingText

-A very simple welcoming floating text for Pockermine-MP plugin.
+A very simple floating text for Pockermine-MP plugin.

 # Variables:
 - {ONLINE} Shows the number of players online